 Combine and cook

-• Combine all of the ingredients — cranberries, sugar, orange juice, orange zest, vanilla, and cinnamon — in a medium saucepan.
+1. Combine ingredients.
+Combine all of the ingredients — 3 cups (12oz) cranberries, 1 cup (7 oz) sugar, 1/3 cup orange juice, 1 TBSP orange zest, and 1 tsp each, vanilla and cinnamon — in a medium saucepan.

 Homemade cranberry sauce in a white bowl with a gold spoon and cranberry cake in the background.